jupitern/cosmosdb/README.md

 ## Changelog

+### v2.1.0
+- support for nested partition keys
+- pass a known partition value when querying as an alternative to cross-partition queries

 ### v2.0.0
-support for cross partition queries
+- support for cross partition queries

-selectCollection method removed from all methods for performance improvements
+- selectCollection method removed from all methods for performance improvements

 ### v1.4.4
-replaced pear package http_request2 by guzzle
+- replaced pear package http_request2 by guzzle

-added method to provide guzzle configuration
+- added method to provide guzzle configuration

 ### v1.3.0
-added support for parameterized queries
+- added support for parameterized queries

 ## Note